Sandriniia/Sandriniia/README.md

 ## Hi there 👋

-#### I'm a Junior Full-Stack Web-Developer live in Malmö, Sweden. :sweden:
+#### I'm a Full-Stack Web-Developer live in Malmö, Sweden. :sweden:

 * ✨ Working at IKEA.
 * :pencil2: Study, study and study again.